 AWS Route Tables and Security Groups: The Difference

 While both route tables and security groups play essential roles in network traffic management, they serve distinct functions.
-Security groups, managed through IAM, act as firewalls for EC2 instances, whereas route tables control the routing of network traffic.
+Security groups act as firewalls for EC2 instances, whereas route tables control the routing of network traffic.

-It’s critical to understand the difference between route table and Network Access Control Lists (NACL) in AWS, too.
+It’s also critical to understand the difference between a route table and Network Access Control Lists (NACLs) in AWS.
 While a route table defines rules for routing network traffic, a NACL is a subnet-level firewall controlling traffic in and out of subnets.

 How to Create a Route Table in AWS

 Creating a route table in AWS is a straightforward process, which you can complete using the ‘CreateRouteTable’ action.
-You can either create a custom route table or use the main route table that AWS automatically creates for your VPC.
+You can either use the default route table that AWS automatically creates for your VPC, or set up a new custom route table.
 This process can be accomplished via the AWS Management Console, AWS CLI, AWS API, or even with Linux config files.

 For custom route tables, you’ll need to specify your VPC ID and possibly some custom rules, then associate it with your desired subnets.
-Here, subnet associations play a crucial role in defining the network traffic rules for your AWS EC2 instances.
+Subnet associations play a crucial role in defining the network traffic rules for your AWS EC2 instances.
+Each route table association determines which subnets follow which routing rules.

 AWS Route Table: Key Considerations

-When working with AWS route tables, there are some critical considerations to contemplate.
+When working with AWS route tables, keep these points in mind:

-Route Propagation: Route propagation enables the automatic propagation of routes from a gateway (like a transit gateway) to a route table.
+- Route Propagation: Route propagation enables the automatic propagation of routes from a gateway (like a transit gateway or AWS transit gateway) to a route table.

 How does Tufin fit in?